 Here are 4 ways for you to increase the number of prospects:

 Networking at Events and Trade Shows (utilizing an event staffing agency can help maximize your presence)

-After an initial interest from a client, the next step is to validate the opportunity and ensure that your time and efforts are well spent on the hottest leads.
+After initial interest from a client, the next step is to validate the opportunity and ensure that your time and efforts are well spent on the hottest leads.

 Does the client seem to have an allocated Budget for the project?